-- Ensure students arrive to school and class on time.
+- Ensure students arrive at school and class on time.

 - Plan family vacations during non-school days and summer break.